shuweic/rainstrom/README.md

-# crane
+# Rainstrom

-Crane, a simple Storm-like streaming processing system, CS 425 MP4, implemented by Grp#29 Baohe Zhang & Kechen Lu.
+Rainstrom, a simple Storm-like streaming processing system, CS 425 MP4, implemented by Grp#87 Shuwei Cui.
 It implemented a Storm-like system, which includes spout-bolt task distribution-running and reliability schemes for failover.
 It also integrates the SDFS to having input files or results to be availible for all nodes in the cluster.

 ## Project Info